Skip to main content

 Project

-A project maps to a codebase.
+A project maps to a codebase, in practice usually a single git repository.
 When you run ironbee install in a directory, that directory is associated with a project in the console.
 All sessions, verifications, and analysis for that codebase are grouped under its project.

 Session